jmysu/mBusSTM32CH55x/README.md

 ## 0715 Updates:
 - Update circuit layout in hardware. <br>
-- Add more CH55x USB projects (USB Control/Interrupt/Bulk transfer w/ PlatformIO-WCH51) in firmware. <br>
+- Add more CH55x USB projects (USB Control/Interrupt/Bulk transfer w/ PlatformIO-WCH51) in firmware folder. <br>
   Also attached the pyUSB Host test jig for individual testing in each folder (NEED _libUSB_ as USB driver). <br>
   Finally, add the HID+CDC project that monitoring HID traffics with USB-CDC serial.<br>